teaching-FEEC/dgm-2023.2/projetos/PVGEN/readme.md

 ![image info](./Figs/Example.svg)

-Figure 1: Example os environment that need to be controlled with an EMS
+Figure 1: Example of environment that needs to be controlled with an EMS

 To enhance the quality of energy management, predictions such as load and photovoltaic (PV) generation are necessary.
 However, how can an EMS be applied in a system without historical data?
 How can a PV forecasting model be trained to assist an EMS in a system installed in a new location?